moveworks/developer-docs/use-case-guides/workday-request-time-off/README.md

 ## Discovery Questions to Personalize Your Conversation  Design *(Customization Options)*

 1. Which time off plans should be shown to employees in a given country (that you are launching to)?
+    * This determines the expected list of time off plans that will be shown to employees in the conversation design, as well as launch rules for your plugin.
 2. Do you specify time off in days or hours for these plans?
+    * This determines the what slot type will be caputured for time off requests, which affects the validation provided to employees
 3. What are the required fields for managers to review time off requests (example: comments, business justification).
 Which are optional?
+    * This affects what questions will be asked to employees by your copilot when they submit a time off request
 4. Can your employees request time off requests only for themselves, or also for someone else?
    * Note: this guide only allows employees to request time off for themselves.
 See API research below to understand how you can customize API research to allow time off requests for other employees